dassoop/Portfolio/README.md

 I am a Java based Software Developer with experience in Springboot and JavaFX.
 I have built internal workflow and operations software for companies.
 <br>
-As a sound designer I have experience as in Interactive Sound Design, Audio Engineering, and Game Development.
+As a sound designer I have experience in Interactive Sound Design, Audio Engineering, and Game Development.
 I have a passion for creating immersive audio experiences and audible cues to describe the users current state.
 <br>
 <br>
 **Phone #:** 770-843-5638